-Restrictions apply for nonimmigrant (F1-Visa) graduate and undergraduate students, who are required to take a specific percentage of credits on site each term aligned with currently published US CIS and SEVP federal regulations.
+Restrictions apply for nonimmigrant (F1-Visa) graduate and undergraduate students, who are required to take a specific percentage of credits on site or hybrid each term aligned with currently published US CIS and SEVP federal regulations.

-Restrictions on distance education delivery options apply that impact funding for eligible GI Bill® educational benefit students by the Virginia State Approving Agency.
+Restrictions that impact funding for eligible GI Bill® educational benefit students by the Virginia State Approving Agency are applied for student distance education delivery options.

-Fees and tuition for online courses are equivalent to that of the on-site courses.
+Fees and tuition for hybrid and online courses are equivalent to that of the on-site courses.
 Online, and the online component hybrid courses, are offered via Moodle.
 The courses contain exactly the same content and expect the same level of learning outcomes as the equivalent on-site courses.